requirejs/almond/README.md

 trigger module loading/execution, after a build, it may appear that the code broke -- no modules execute.

-The 2.0 RequireJS optimizer has a build config, option **endRequire** that you can use to specify that a require([]) call is inserted at the end of the built file to trigger module loading.
+The 2.0 RequireJS optimizer has a build config, option **insertRequire** that you can use to specify that a require([]) call is inserted at the end of the built file to trigger module loading.
 Example:

-    node r.js -o baseUrl=. name=path/to/almond.js include=main endRequire=main out=main-built.js wrap=true
+    node r.js -o baseUrl=. name=path/to/almond.js include=main insertRequire=main out=main-built.js wrap=true

 or, if using a build config file: